 Suitable accommodation to support people with learning disabilities or autism to live independently is limited.
 Supported accommodation, either in individual tenancies or in cluster flats, has proven to be effective but demand outstrips supply and mainstream housing is not always appropriate for this group of service users.
 Services providing day opportunities are running at near capacity.
+Those services are valued highly by carers of those with a learning disability.
 Resources may also be required in the future to support older people with learning disabilities and provide a specialist service.

-4.4 Mental Health
+4.12 Mental Health

-It is estimated that 1 in 4 adults in the UK will experience a mental health disorder in the course of an average year and that 1 in 6 will experience one at any given time2.
-A person's mental health is not static; it may change over time in response to different life stages and challenges.
+It is estimated that 1 in 4 adults in the UK will experience a mental health disorder in the course of an average year and that 1 in 6 will experience one at any given time.
+A person's mental health is not static - it may change over time in response to different life stages and challenges.
 Using the 1 in 4 people estimation means that over 35,500 adults in Renfrewshire experience a mental health problem in an average year.
 In the 2011 Census, 5.2% of Renfrewshire's population (9,084 people) reported suffering a mental health problem.
 This suggests that almost three-quarters of people who may be experiencing mental health challenges either do not consider this a long-term condition or are reluctant to publicly acknowledge it.